-Patent Step 4: Patent Application Filing: The fourth step to patenting is patent application filing.
-Application filing is the submitting of a complete and properly formatted patent application to the patent office.
+Patent Application Filing: The fourth step to patenting is patent application filing.
+Patent filing is the submitting of a complete and properly formatted patent application to the patent office.
 In addition to the proper forms, a complete and properly formatted patent application includes a specification (description, claims, and abstract) and drawings (if needed).
 You should also file an Information Disclosure Statement (IDS), preferably at the time of initial filing.
 Once filed (you’ll get a filing receipt), your invention is patent pending.

 Carson Patents can help file for patent protection for your invention.
 Also, the patent filing service is included in our patent writing costs for inventions we represent.
 Contact us to start the 5 steps to patent your invention or idea.

-For design, plant, and utility patents, the fourth step to patenting is application filing.
-In other words, filing a patent for an invention is to get it patent pending.
-Patent application filing is the submitting of a complete and properly formatted patent application to the patent office.
-In addition to the proper forms, a complete and properly formatted patent application includes two important documents: firstly, a specification and secondly, the drawings.
+For utility, plant, and design patents, the fourth step to patenting is filing.
+After successfully filing a patent application, the invention becomes patent pending because the application is pending with the patent office.
+Filing is the submitting of a complete and properly formatted patent application to the patent office and paying the filing fee.
+In addition to the proper forms, a complete and properly formatted patent application includes four important documents: the claims, a specification, an abstract, and the drawings.
 Filing an invention’s patent application is conducted either online (electronically) or via postal mail.

-Patenting step four filing.
-Filing a U.S. design or utility patent application online is the preferred method.
-In other words, patent filing online is the best way to submit a patent application.
+Patenting step four is patent application filing.
+Filing a U.S. design, utility, or plant patent application online is the preferred method.
+In other words, patent filing online is the best and recommended way to submit a patent application.

-Patent Center controls electronic patent filing at the USPTO.
+At the USPTO, Patent Center controls electronic patent filing.
 Filing an application in Patent Center requires an online account.
-The account will also permit tracking of the application.
+Getting an online account with the USPTO requires either an online identification verification or a hand notarized request faxed or mailed to the USPTO prior to having access.
+The account will also permit tracking of the application, submitting of replies, and paying the fees.
+You can login anytime and check the status online with your account.
 The online account is available for free on the USPTO Patent Center page.

-Patenting step four filing.
-Then, to file by mail, simply mail in the specification, drawings, all the forms, and payment of the filing fee to the USPTO.
-Mail processing for both U.S. and International patent applications is available.
+Patent application filing can be done by postal mail.
+To file by mail, simply mail in the claims, abstract, specification, drawings, all the forms, and payment of the filing fee to the USPTO.
+Mail processing for both U.S. and international patent applications is available.
 The USPTO recommends and encourages electronic filing.
 Consequently, the USPTO has lower patent application filing fees for electronic filing.
 In other words, paper filing by mail has higher patent application filing fees.

-Once filed, your invention is patent pending.
+Once patent application filing is complete, your invention is patent pending.
 Filing online generates an electronic filing receipt.
-In addition, the patent office will review the submission to ensure all of the required parts are present and in acceptable format.
+You will be able to download a copy of the filing receipt created at the time of patent application filing.
+In addition, once submitted, the patent office will review the submission to ensure all of the required parts are present and in acceptable format.
 If the application is complete and proper, the patent office will send a filing receipt.
 However, if the application is incomplete or improper, the patent office will send a notice of missing parts or a notice of incomplete application.